-This flash-fiction story is based on one of my favorite songs of all times, The Great Below by Nine Inch Nails.
-(Trent Reznor is a freakin’ genius!)
+This month’s story is based on a very beloved song of mine, The Great Below by Nine Inch Nails.

 The Great Below